IELTS Writing Task 2 Sample 748 - Children begin formal education at four years old

 The age standard for children in entering formal school has inevitably been a controversial issue whether it is more effective to send children to school at four years old or seven or even eight years old.
 I personally agree to say that children need to be sent to school earlier at four years old in terms of several reasons.

 The first reason is that children tend to have a golden age period at the age of three or four.
 This condition is believed as the most effective year for children to start learning as well as understanding their environment.
 Moreover, this age standard has been successfully implemented by Finland education system which is currently claimed as the best education system in the world.

 Another considerable reason is that parents can lessen the time for children to play at home in front of the computers which clearly harm them physically and psychologically as well as create a certain disorder.
-In addition, sending children to school at early age will not totally erase the children’s time to play because school provides them with an effective teaching method which focuses on learning and playing.
-In the other words, children tend to achieve time to learn and play in the same time proportionally.
+In addition, sending children to school at an early age will not totally erase the children’s time to play because a school provides them with an effective teaching method which focuses on learning and playing.
+In the other words, children tend to achieve time to learn and play at the same time proportionally.

 In short, parents and schools should create a good collaboration and cooperation each other in order to avoid several drawbacks caused by this affirmative action.